ssha-org/ssha_web/content/lore.md

 2. Preliminary program is produced as an online document.

 3. Deadline for delivering the final program to IUCB is late August.
-IUC handles the printing and delivery (at the conference site) of the final program.
+IUCB handles the printing and delivery (at the conference site) of the final program.

-L. F**unding**
+L. **Funding**

 1. Program Committee Co-chairs will likely benefit from financial support from their departments, either in the form of student or secretarial assistance or as phone, mail and fax support.

 2. It is important to consult early and regularly about budgetary matters with previous co-chairs (who can give some indication of costs in previous years) and with the SSHA Executive Director, who oversees the financial status of the annual conference as well as of the Association as a whole.

 V. ***Membership Information***